▶️ LISTEN TO THIS ARTICLE

 Do I need separate compliance programs for each jurisdiction?

 Not entirely, but you can't use a single compliance program unchanged across jurisdictions.
 The global regulatory comparison shows meaningful differences in what each regime requires.
-A better approach: build a core compliance infrastructure based on NIST AI RMF, then create jurisdiction-specific addenda that address unique requirements (EU AI Act conformity assessments, US state-specific disclosures, UK FCA supervisory expectations).
+A better approach: build a core compliance infrastructure based on NIST AI RMF, then create jurisdiction-specific addenda that address unique requirements where they apply.
 This reduces duplicate work without risking gaps where requirements diverge.

 Sources